superlloyd/Galador.Reflection/serialixer.md

         return or.Context.GenerateCSharpCode(@namespace);
     }

+And that's mostly it!

 ## Implementation

 Since reading is just the reverse process of writing, I will only describe the writing process here.

+The `Serializer` class is mostly a wrapper around `ObjectWriter`, `IPrimitiveWriter`.
     `ObjectWriter` doesn't write to a stream of byte directly but to an `IPrimitiveWriter` interface.
+    `ObjectWriter` also makes extensive use of `ReflectType` which contains all serialization information about a particular type and `KnownTypes` that can resolve real .NET types from names and register special types (with serialization attributes or implementing `ISurrogate<>`)

 `IPrimitiveWriter` can write all primitive types, i.e. `bool, char, byte, sbyte, short, ushort, int, uint, long, ulong, float, double, decimal, Guid, byte[], string`.